Sasebo: Our sister city

 About Sasebo

-Situated at the westernmost tip of mainland Japan, Sasebo City has a population of approximately 240,000 making it the prefecture's second largest city after Nagasaki City.
+Situated on the Western end of Japan in the Nagasaki Prefecture, Sasebo City has a population of approximately 240,000 making it the prefecture's second largest city after Nagasaki City.

 Sasebo, like Coffs Harbour, is located in a beautiful natural environment.
 Just 20-minute's drive from the city are the Kujukushima Islands, a national aquatic park within the greater Saikai National Park area.
 This densely concentrated cluster of 208 islands present many scenic delights with their dynamic shapes and deeply embayed shorelines.